T2I-CompBench++: An Enhanced and Comprehensive Benchmark for Compositional Text-to-image Generation: Related work

 \textbf{Evaluation metrics for text-to-image generation.} Existing metrics for text-to-image generation can be categorized into fidelity assessment, alignment assessment, and LLM-based metrics.
-Traditional metrics such as Inception Score (IS)~\cite{salimans2016improved} and Frechet Inception Distance (FID)~\cite{heusel2018gans} are commonly used to evaluate the fidelity of synthesized images.
+Traditional metrics such as Inception Score (IS)~\cite{salimans2016improved} and Frechet Inception Distance (FID)~\cite{heusel2017gans} are commonly used to evaluate the fidelity of synthesized images.
 To assess the image-text alignment, text-image matching by CLIP~\cite{radford2021learning} and BLIP2~\cite{li2023blip} and text-text similarity by BLIP~\cite{li2022blip} captioning and CLIP text similarity are commonly used.
-Some concurrent works leverage the strong reasoning abilities of large language models (LLMs) for evaluation~\cite{lu2023llmscore,chen2023xiqe}.
+Some works leverage the strong reasoning abilities of large language models (LLMs) for evaluation~\cite{lu2023llmscore,chen2023xiqe, wen2023improving}.
+Besides, human preferences or feedbacks are also included in text-to-image generation evaluation~\cite{xu2023imagereward, sun2023dreamsync, kirstain2024pick, wu2023better, wu2023human, liang2023rich, ku2023imagenhub, ku2023viescore}.
+More fine-grained metrics are proposed in~\cite{lee2024holistic}.
 However, there was no comprehensive study on how well those evaluation metrics work for compositional text-to-image generation.
 We propose evaluation metrics specifically designed for our benchmark and validate that our proposed metrics align better with human perceptions.